Why Mormons See Genealogy As Sacred Work

 Mormons teach that family relationships can endure beyond the grave - forever.

-makes them care deeply about ancestors who lived centuries ago - even before
+belief makes them care deeply about ancestors who lived centuries ago - even

-and by the teachings of Jesus Christ, they will lovingly be reunited after death with all
+by the teachings of Jesus Christ, they will lovingly be reunited after death with all their

-their family, and with God, their Heavenly Father, and Christ, His Son.
-Together, they
+family, and with God, their Heavenly Father, and Christ, His Son.
+Together, they will

 But when Mormons speak of "family," they mean not just their living relatives and